 If your energy is all over the place or just plain low, we might need to do a deeper dive into what’s going on.

 In some ways, we are back where we started: restriction.
 When it comes to nutrition, we do not want to ever feel like we are restricting.
 BUT – often, restriction can be a great warning sign that something else is off in your relationships with food, exercise, and yourself.
 So don’t beat yourself up for noticing restriction – look at it as a tool.
 Here’s more support on identifying if healthy eating is actually making you more restrictive.

-By implementing this system, you’ll be able to eat healthy every day, stop thinking about it so much, and finally see results.
+By implementing this model, you’ll be able to eat healthy every day, stop thinking about it so much, and finally see results.